Anna Pavlovna of Russia: Crown Princess

+The 1820s were dominated by the birth of her children.
+She had a good relationship with Henry and Sophie, but her favorite was Alexander.
+Anna was convinced he had no faults, as proven by a letter she wrote to her brother Nicholas in 1839.
+In truth, however, the relationship between her and the freedom loving, easy going Alexander could be tempestuous.
+When Anna insisted he accompany her on a journey to Italy in 1846, Alexander complained of being dragged off like a monkey in a cage.
+Anna's capriciousness and angry outbursts left him exasperated at times and caused several major rows.
+Although Alexander was not the perfectly compliant, obedient son his mother made him out to be (especially in letters to her Russian family), his death at age 29 in 1848 was a heavy blow for her.
+She mourned him intensely for the rest of her life and hung on to many of his possessions.
+Anna focused her attention on her eldest son William because of his position as heir.
+William, like his mother, was capricious and hot headed.
+Her relationship with him was strained, especially after his marriage, which she strongly disapproved of.
+Comments in her letters suggest that she tried to dominate and influence him, though she did not quite succeed.

 Her marriage was stormy.
 From the beginning, Anna considered herself superior in rank to William.
-In 1829, several pieces of her jewellery were stolen in Brussels, and she suspected her spouse of stealing them, as he was at the time in debt and mixing with people she considered to be questionable.
+In 1829, several pieces of her jewellery were stolen in Brussels, and she suspected her spouse of having stolen them, as he was at the time in debt and mixing with people she considered to be questionable.
 The adultery of her spouse created conflicts between them.

-The Belgian revolution forced both Anna and William to leave their home in Brussels and relocate to The Netherlands.
-During the revolution William and his father the king had different opinions in how to deal with the revolution, and Anna acted as mediator to ease the tension between them.
+The Belgian Revolution forced both Anna and William to leave their home in Brussels and relocate to the Netherlands.
+During the revolution William and his father the king had different opinions on how to deal with the revolution, and Anna acted as mediator to ease the tension between them.
 This was the only occasion when Anna became involved in political affairs.
 She showed support to her spouse in public, and accompanied him when his father exiled him to Willemsdorp (nl) near Moerdijk.